My First Book Haul of 2025 & Some Personal Oversharing Yada Yada…

 Wilde was released from prison in 1897 and published The Ballad of Reading Gaol, a long poem commemorating the harsh rhythms of prison life, one year later.
 He died in 1900 at the age of 46 due to meningitis.

-Today, there is a myriad of authors who are publicly “out” and there are others who just don’t feel a need to comment on such things.
-And honestly I understand it either way.
-On one hand it’s important to showcase representation for marginalized and oppressed groups, and on the other hand it’s not like straight authors ever have to make a statement about their straightness.
+Today, myriad authors are publicly “out” and there are others who just don’t feel a need to comment on such things.
+And honestly, I understand it either way.
+On one hand, it’s important to showcase representation for marginalized and oppressed groups, and on the other hand, it’s not like straight authors ever have to make a statement about their straightness.

 gay pride GIF